shariq1989/cookbook/content/recipe/Channa_Masala.md

 * Onion and Tomato: The slow-cooked onion and tomatoes, along with ginger, garlic, and green chilis, bring so much flavor to the dish.

 * Garam Masala: India is a vast country with varying sub-cultures, and as a result, Indian food differs from region to region.
 The same thing applies to specific spices used as well.
-For this reason, I suggest making garam masala at home, so you can control the amount of each spice used in the mix and cater it specifically to your preferences.
+For this reason, I suggest making garam masala at home, so you can control the amount of each spices used in the mix and cater it specifically to your preferences.
 Here is the [garam masala](https://www.jamilghar.com/recipe/pakistani_garam_masala/) we make in our home.
 If you choose to go the store-bought route, I suggest [Rani](https://amzn.to/3qNCcQk), Spice House, or Penzey’s garam masala.

 #### What equipment do I need to make this recipe?

-* A heavy-bottomed pan with a lid
+* A heavy-bottomed pan with a lid or an Instant Pot
 * A small bowl
 * A food processor or blender

 #### Is channa masala vegetarian?
 Is it vegan?

-Channa masala caters well to both a vegetarian and vegan diet.
+Channa masala caters to a vegetarian and vegan diet.
 To make this particular recipe vegan, you will need to substitute another oil for the ghee.
 I suggest using [grapeseed oil](https://amzn.to/3cLwWYG).

 #### Can I freeze channa masala?